We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 Investors can generate tax reports on an unlimited number of crypto assets irrespective of the selected exchange.
 Crypto.com Tax comes with full integrations with major exchanges and wallets like Binance, Coinbase, and Exodus.
 The software supports about 20 exchanges and wallets for API imports.
 Customers can manually upload their data via a CSV file if the platform does not support their exchange/wallet.

-Crypto.com Tax is a great option for investors preparing their crypto taxes.
 The desktop app is free to use.
-Although Crypto.com Tax provides great features, there are no options for customers to calculate their tax returns on staking coins rewards or NFTS.
+Although Crypto.com Tax provides useful features, there are no options for customers to calculate their tax returns on staking coins rewards or NFTS.
 There are also no integrations with major tax filing platforms like Turbo Tax or TaxAct.
 Furthermore, the software is only accessible on desktop devices.
 There is no mobile app which is disappointing given that Crypto.com has one of the premium apps to buy and trade crypto.

-Despite these limitations with Crypto.com Tax, it is one of the best free crypto tools to calculate taxes effortlessly with simple API and CSV integration to the most popular exchanges in the industry.
+Despite these cons with Crypto.com Tax, it is one of the best free crypto tools to calculate taxes effortlessly with simple API and CSV integration to the most popular exchanges in the industry.

 - Completely free to use